Kay de Wolf

 Kay de Wolf (born 29 September 2004) is a Dutch professional Motocross racer.
-He’s competed in the Motocross World Championships since 2021.
-He is the 2024 MX2 World Champion.
+He's competed in the Motocross World Championships since 2021.
+He's a MX2 World Champion.

 He won his first Grand Prix in Latvia in 2023 and has represented Netherlands three times at the Motocross des Nations. de Wolf's most recent appearance at the event was in 2025.
 In the 2024 edition he was part of the team that finished third overall.
 In addition, he won his individual class overall at both the 2024 and 2025 events.

 Domestically, he is a two-time champion in the Dutch Masters of Motocross series.

 Career

 Junior career

 In 2017, he finished seventh overall in the 85cc class in the FIM Motocross Junior World Championship. de Wolf was able to finish second in the 85cc class in both the 2018 and World Championship in 2018.
 A crash in the first race meant that de Wolf's second race win was not enough for the title in the European Championship, whilst a 2–6 scorecard placed him in the runner-up spot in the World Championship.

 On the back of his results aboard an 85, de Wolf was signed by Husqvarna Motorcycles to compete aboard a 125 in the 2019 European Motocross Championship. de Wolf would immediately show his sand riding skills by placing second in race two at round one of the series.
 His first overall podium would come at the second round of the series, with sixth overall being his final championship position.
 Being more of a sand specialist, the hardpack terrain in Italy for that year's Junior World Championship would see him finish thirteenth overall in the 125 class.
 Domestically, de Wolf won his first Dutch Masters of Motocross title in the 125 class.